divyaYelmakanne/Hack-Synthesis-2.0-NeuroType-Typing-Test/README.md

 ---

 ## 📸 Screenshots
-screenshots of web app are here for reference inside the repo.
+screenshots and video of web app are here for reference inside the repo.

 ---